-The FARM is not required to maintain its own capital.
-The FARM allocates its transactions and balances to members, and those members are responsible for maintaining appropriate capital to support those transactions and balances in accordance with applicable insurance regulatory requirements.
+The FARM and UAFs are not required to maintain their own capital.
+The FARM and UAFs allocate their transactions and balances to members, and those members are responsible for maintaining appropriate capital to support those transactions and balances in accordance with applicable insurance regulatory requirements.